rudi-cilibrasi/mobash/README.md

 `make` provides a reasonable developer experience because at least a local dev environment can invoke targets naturally from an interactive shell for debugging.
-The problems come when we look into the `make` syntax to discover its reliance on tabs and unfortunately limiting shell syntax.
+The syntax is [not popular](https://news.ycombinator.com/item?id=15041986) and when we look into the `make` syntax we discover why: its reliance on tabs and modified shell variable syntax.
 It is bash like but requires double dollar signs, has different parameter expansion rules and syntax, and a non-uniform calling mode.
 If you want to call a make target from within a make rule line, everything seems fine.
 But if you call a make